vampyre2000/CommunityOfAgents-Learning/README.md

 Community of Agents is a Python-based project that creates a command-line interactive system where AI agents interact with the user.
 Each agent has its own personality, maintains a conversation history, and can execute built-in tools (such as fetching the current time) when needed.

+The main point of this project was to develop an agent framework from scratch and to learn something along the way.

 ## Overview

 This project demonstrates how to: